-We have audited the accompanying balance sheet of Stellar Acquisition III Inc. (the "Company"), as of November 30, 2016, and the related statements of operations, changes in shareholders' equity and cash flows for the period from December 8, 2015 (date of inception) to November 30, 2016.
+We have audited the accompanying balance sheets of Stellar Acquisition III Inc.(the "Company"), as of November 30, 2017 and 2016 and the related statements of operations, changes in stockholders' equity, and cash flows for the year ended November 30, 2017 and the period from December 8, 2015 (date of inception) through November 30, 2016, and the related notes (collectively referred to as the "financial statements").
 These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
 Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Stellar Acquisition III Inc. as of November 30, 2016, and the results of its operations and its cash flows for the period from December 8, 2015 (inception) to November 30, 2016, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above presents fairly, in all material respects, the financial position of Stellar Acquisition III Inc. as of November 30, 2017 and 2016, and the results of its operations and its cash flows for the year ended November 30, 2017 and the period from December 8, 2015 (date of inception) through November 30, 2016 in accordance with accounting principles generally accepted in the United States of America.